Joe-SC/emoji-reactor/README.md

 ### Adding a New Emoji State

-The type-safe, config-driven architecture makes it easy to add new states:
+To add a new state:

 1. **Update the StateName type** in `emoji_reactor.py`:
    ```python